The HCC is not a voracious capitalist enterprise.

 My longest-term goal is to be selling enough clothes that it's my full-time job and I'm not taking freelance pattern/sample-making work any more.
 That's it.
 (Ok, I also fantasize about a time when I'm grabbing a fancy beverage at Up River Trading Co and the stranger in line ahead of me is wearing something I made.)
 Anyway, here's why I rejected this advice (good advice, just not for me):

 #1 Its ethos is centered around "profit" and "growth", which makes my flesh crawl.
 We see the results of doing business this way all around us - the rich get richer and the poor get poorer.
 We are regressing, as a world.
 Capitalist business models depend on growth - a company is only "successful" if it is getting richer and richer and richer.
 That's not me - I don't want "more more more", I want "enough enough enough".
 Moreover, I do not want to make money off the backs of hardworking, lower-paid employees.

 In my life I strive for contentment.
 Of course I'm planning for the future, but the most important thing is to be content right now, after all I could get hit by a truck tomorrow!
 I just want to be a lady who makes amazing, practical clothes for her friends and neighours ♥

 #2 It's too stressful!!!
-I am a high-strung job of a woman and my physical and mental health are the most important things to me.
+I am a high-strung job of a person and my physical and mental health are the most important things to me.